ejbrennanjr/my-portfolio/README.md

 # Ed Brennan's Portfolio
 This is my professional portfolio.
 It uses AWS and React.

-Currently following tutorial.
+## Technologies Used

+Git and github
+SSH